Brahmotsavam (film): Music

+The film's soundtrack consisted of seven songs composed by Addala's regular collaborator Mickey J. Meyer and lyrics written by Sirivennela Seetharama Sastry, Krishna Chaitanya and Addala.
+Gopi Sundar composed the film score.
+The soundtrack was released at a launch event held on 14 April 2016 at JRC Convention Centre in Hyderabad.
+The music received mostly positive response.

 Release

 During the film's pre-production stage, the makers planned to release Brahmotsavam on 21 October 2015, coinciding with the Dusshera festival, and also clashing Ram Charan' Bruce Lee: The Fighter, and Nandamuri Balakrishna's 99th film Dictator.
 However on early May, the makers planned for a release on Sankranthi (14 January 2016), since Babu was busy on the promotions of his film Srimanthudu.
 On 1 December 2015, the makers announced that the film will be scheduled for a release on the occasion of Ugadi (8 April 2016).
 But in January 2016, a new release date of 29 April 2016 was announced.
-In April 2016, the makers planned to push the release date on 6 May, and then to 13 May, until the makers finalized a release on 20 May 2016.
+In April 2016, the makers planned to push the release date on 6 May, and then to 13 May, until the makers finalised a release on 20 May 2016.
 In May 2016, the makers officially confirmed its scheduled release date.

 The film received a U certificate from the Censor Board, without any cuts.
 On the opening day of its release, the makers planned to 5 shows across Telangana, and in majority of the theatres in Andhra Pradesh.
 The film was released in more than 250 screens in the United States, with a special premiere on 19 May 2015.
 Before the film's release, Babu had planned for a simultaneous release in Tamil, with the same title, and was speculated that Babu will dub for the Tamil version.
 However, there was no dubbed Tamil version for the film, which was being released on 20 May 2016.
 In July 2018, Bhadrakali Pictures bought the distribution rights of the film's Tamil dubbed version titled Anirudh, which was released in late 2018.